-Mesa Water District (Mesa Water®) is an independent special district governed by a publicly-elected 5-member Board of Directors (Board) that provides water service to 110,000 customers in an 18-square-mile area that includes most of Costa Mesa, a portion of

-Newport Beach, and some unincorporated areas of Orange County, including John Wayne Airport.
+Mesa Water District (Mesa Water®) is an independent special district governed by a publicly-elected 5-member Board of Directors (Board) that provides water service to 110,000 customers in most of Costa Mesa, a portion of Newport Beach, and some unincorporated areas of Orange County.
+Mesa Water conducts more than 30,000 water quality tests annually to ensure our water meets or surpasses all state and federal drinking water regulations.